 How many tents do you have?

-Elephant Camp features 66 luxurious tents; Rainforest Camp consists of 20 floating luxury tents.
+Elephant Camp features 66 luxurious tents; the Lake Camp consists of 20 floating luxury tents.

 What types of tents / tent set-ups are there?